vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/02_start__catalog_export.md

 You are prompted to enter input information to export the catalog.

 1. Enter your username and password.
-2. Choose the project that you want to export the catalog data from.
+2. Choose the workspace that you want to export the catalog data from.
 3. Enter the file name that you want to export the data to \(the default file name is `catalog.json`\).

    If the file already exists, you are asked whether you want to overwrite it.